gitorko/gitorko.github.io/content/post/distributed-system-essentials/index.md

 The circuit breaker pattern protects a downstream service by restricting the upstream service from calling the downstream service during a partial or complete downtime.

-The `@CircuitBreaker` will close the circuit so that downstream client dont keep calling the same api again & again when it is having issues.
+The `@CircuitBreaker` will open the circuit so that downstream client doesn't keep calling the same api again & again when it is having issues.

 ```yaml
 resilience4j: